Jennifer Moffitt

-Jennifer Lester Moffitt (born 1980) is an American organic farmer and government official from California and the Under Secretary of Agriculture for Marketing and Regulatory Programs at the United States Department of Agriculture in the Biden administration; she is the first woman to serve in this position.
+Jennifer Lester Moffitt (born 1980) is an American organic farmer and government official from California who served as Under Secretary of Agriculture for Marketing and Regulatory Programs at the United States Department of Agriculture in the Biden administration; she was the first woman to hold this position.
 Moffitt previously served as the Undersecretary at the California Department of Food and Agriculture.

-Education and career
+She is currently a Senior Fellow at American Farmland Trust.

+Early life and education

+Moffitt grew up on her family's organic farm in Winters, California.
+She was active in 4-H and the National FFA Organization, raising market lambs and earning a State FFA degree.
+Moffitt graduated from Brown University and is also an alumna of the California Agricultural Leadership Foundation.

+Career

+After college, Moffitt worked at American Farmland Trust.
+From 2005-2015, she worked for her family's organic walnut farm and processing operation, leading sales and marketing efforts and serving as the farm's Managing Director.
+During her tenure, the farm was recognized with the Governor's Environmental and Economic Leadership Award for their sustainable farming and management practices.

-Moffitt is a graduate of Brown University and the California Agricultural Leadership Program.
-She was the Managing Director at Dixon Ridge Farms, her family’s organic walnut farm and processing operation, for ten years from 2005 to 2015.
-From 2002 to 2005, she worked at American Farmland Trust.
-In 2015 she was appointed by Governor Jerry Brown to serve as Deputy Secretary at the California Department of Food and Agriculture and was promoted to Undersecretary in 2018.
+In 2011, Governor Jerry Brown appointed Moffitt to serve on the Central Valley Regional Water Quality Control Board.
+In 2015, Governor Brown appointed Moffitt to serve as Deputy Secretary for Policy at the California Department of Food and Agriculture; she was promoted to Undersecretary in 2018.
 In 2019, she was reappointed to serve as Undersecretary by Governor Gavin Newsom.

 On April 27, 2021, President Joe Biden announced Moffitt to be his nominee to be the Under Secretary of Agriculture for Marketing and Regulatory Programs.
 Secretary of the California Department of Food and Agriculture Karen Ross endorsed the nomination.
-On April 28, 2021, her nomination was sent to the Senate.
+On April 28, 2021, Moffit's nomination was sent to the Senate.
 On July 26, 2021, her nomination was reported favorably out of committee.
-On August 11, 2021, she was confirmed by the Senate by voice vote.
+On August 11, 2021, Moffitt was confirmed by the Senate by voice vote.

+U.S. Department of Agriculture

+As Under Secretary, Moffitt provided leadership for the Agricultural Marketing Service (AMS) and the Animal and Plant Health Inspection Service (APHIS), working to build a more reliable, resilient, and equitable food system by strengthening agricultural markets and ensuring the health and welfare of animals and plants.
+During her tenure, she oversaw the implementation of USDA’s Food Systems Transformation Initiative, Competition Initiative, and Organic Transition Initiative.
+In 2023, Moffitt led the U.S. delegation to the U.N.
+Food Systems Summit in Rome and represented USDA at the inaugural Africa Climate Summit and the African Food Systems Summit.
+In 2024, Moffitt led the U.S. delegation to the World Organisation for Animal Health General Assembly to celebrate the organization's 100th anniversary.

+In recognition of her work at USDA, Moffitt received the 2024 Organic Champion Award from the Organic Trade Association and a 2024 IDFA Leadership Award from the International Dairy Foods Association.
+She was also inducted into the Winters Joint Unified School District Hall of Fame.